Getting Around Bangkok the Local Way

 Are Saen Saep canal boats safe to use?

 Yes.
 The system has improved over the years, and newer boats are more stable and comfortable.
-Canal boats are still one of the fastest ways to cross Bangkok because they bypass road traffic completely.
+Canal boats are still one of the fastest ways to get around Bangkok because they bypass road traffic completely.

 What is the easiest way to reach quieter neighborhoods away from the main road?